-- A. The contractor shall furnish short-circuit and protective device coordination studies as prepared by an approved engineering firm. - B. The contractor shall furnish an Arc Flash Risk Assessment Study per the requirements set forth in NFPA 70E - Standard for Electrical Safety in the Workplace.
-The Arc Flash Risk Assessment shall be performed according to the IEEE 1584 equations that are presented in NFPA 70E, Annex D. - C. The scope of the studies shall include all existing electrical distribution equipment at the customer facility.
+- A. The contractor shall furnish short-circuit and protective device coordination studies as prepared by the electrical equipment manufacturer or an approved engineering firm. - B. The contractor shall furnish an Arc Flash Risk Assessment Study per the requirements set forth in NFPA 70E - Standard for Electrical Safety in the Workplace.
+The Arc Flash Risk Assessment shall be performed according to the IEEE 1584 equations that are presented in NFPA 70E, Annex D. - C. The scope of the studies shall include all new electrical distribution equipment supplied by the equipment manufacturer under this contract as well as all directly affected existing electrical distribution equipment at the customer facility.